-There is no point in repeating this test any more regularly than 3 months apart because of the prolonged life span of the red blood cells.
+There is no point in repeating this test any more regularly than every 3 months because of the prolonged life span of the red blood cells.
 Essentially, you would be looking at the same or similar data.

 This is detailed in the graph below:

 As you begin to improve your control your relative risk will decrease.
-If you already suffer with complications you can reduce the progression of such complications but in some instances a degree of damage may already be done.
+If you already suffer with complications you can still reduce the progression of such complications but in some instances a degree of damage may already be done.
 This is why it is a good idea to try to control this early in your diagnosis.

 In fact, those who gain good control over their diabetes early in their diagnosis, can reduce their risk long term.
 In other words, controlling the disease early has knock on beneficial effects.
 If you are not newly diagnosed , do not worry, you can always improve your control and thus reduce your risk of developing or further developing complications.